-To ensure you get all you can from this course it is important to watch the video lectures, read the textbook, and ask questions during office hours.
+To ensure you get all you can from this course it is important to read lectures. complete the readings and LearnSmarts, use the supplemental videos and check your understandings, and ask questions during office hours.
 If you find yourself struggling with the material contact me as soon as possible.
 I also encourage you to come into the course with an open mind, even if you have had a bad experience in the past or heard horror stories from others.
 I want to assure you that I will do my best to make economics interesting and relevant to you.

 Finally, it is important to recognize any problems or issues you are having early in the semester.
 If I am not made aware of a problem, I cannot be of any assistance.
-Keep track of your grades and progress throughout the semester and ask for help when it is needed.
+Keep track of your grades and progress throughout the semester and ask for help when it is needed